Codecademy/docs/content/html/concepts/file-paths/file-paths.md

 ---
-Title: 'File Paths'
+Title: "File Paths"
-Description: 'A file path describes the location of a file in a web sites folder structure.
-They are used to link to external files.'
+Description: "A file path describes the location of a file in a web sites folder structure.
+They are used to link to external files."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'File Paths'
+  - "File Paths"
-  - 'Files'
+  - "Files"
-  - 'URL'
+  - "URL"
 CatalogContent:
-  - 'learn-html'
+  - "learn-html"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 A file path describes the location of a file in a web site's folder structure.
 They are used to link to external files, like: